 If you have a casualty or theft loss, decrease the basis in your property by the amount of any insurance or other reimbursement you receive and by any deductible loss not covered by insurance.
 However, increase your basis by amounts you spend after a casualty to restore the damaged property.
-For more information on casualty and theft losses of business property, see chapter 25 in Publication 334, Tax Guide for Small Business.
-For more information on casualty and theft losses of nonbusiness property, see Publication 547, Nonbusiness Disasters, Casualties, and Thefts.
+For more information on casualty and theft losses, see Publication 547, Casualties, Disasters, and Thefts